This post may contain affiliate links. See my disclosure policy.

 Ok, so I just preached about balance and moderation, but how exactly are these Hawaiian Meatballs balanced?
 And what do I even mean by that?

 Let’s start with the second question.
-When I say that I eat a balanced diet, I try to make sure that my plate is never filled with tons of carbs or tons of protein.
+When I say I eat a balanced diet, I try to make sure my plate isn’t filled with tons of carbs or tons of protein.
 There needs to be a balance there since my body needs carbs, protein, fruit, vegetables, and fat.

 Right?
 Maybe?
 Who cares?
 Just get to the recipe…

-Anyway, for this recipe, I knew that the pineapple teriyaki sauce would be filled with a lot of sugar.
-In general, I try not to cook super sugar-filled sauces on the regular, but…balance.
+Anyway, for this recipe, I knew the pineapple teriyaki sauce would be high in sugar.
+In general, I try not to cook super-sugar-filled sauces on the regular, but… balance.

-So, here I was forming a bunch of meatballs, about to pop them in the oven when I decided I would make a couple of changes.
+So, here I was, forming a bunch of meatballs, about to pop them in the oven, when I decided to make a couple of changes.

 • Lettuce wraps!
 A fantastic way to cut out carbs (aka glucose…aka sugar) and replace them with greens.